- What is a Fertility Drug?

 Finding the Proper Dose of Fertility Medicine

 Fertility drugs are the first line of therapy in treating female infertility.
 There are many highly beneficial drugs that will help you to conceive.
-Feel free to talk to your doctor and try out the fertility drugs prescribed by him.
-The right fertility drug with the correct dose will help you to conceive.
+Feel free to talk to your doctor and take the fertility drug prescribed by your doctor.
+The right fertility drug with the correct dose can help you conceive soon enough.